rajsvmahendra/rajsvmahendra/README.md

 ---

-I focus on building projects that make data understandable and interfaces usable.
+I build projects to understand systems better and to present data clearly.